State of Wisconsin |

 An ABAWD who has exhausted three months of TLBs and is not meeting one of the above requirements at the time of re-application is ineligible for FoodShare.
 If the ineligible ABAWD is a member of an open food unit, the ABAWD will be counted as a pro-rated deemer (see Section 4.7.5 Prorated Deeming).
 If the ineligible ABAWD’s food unit remains open through the three-year clock restart, the previously ineligible ABAWD will become eligible the month the subsequent clock begins and may begin accruing TLBs if not meeting the work requirement or exempt.

-In certain cases, an ABAWD who has exhausted three months of TLBs, regains eligibility by meeting the FoodShare work requirement, and then stops meeting the FoodShare work requirement, may receive up to three additional consecutive months of FoodShare eligibility, during which the ABAWD is not required to meet the FoodShare work requirement.
+In certain cases, an ABAWD who has exhausted three months of TLBs and regains eligibility by meeting the FoodShare work requirement may receive up to three additional consecutive months of FoodShare eligibility even if they are no longer meeting the work requirement.
+The person is not required to meet the FoodShare work requirement during the three additional months of FoodShare.

-The three additional months of FoodShare eligibility will be determined by CWW and the ABAWD must do all three of the following:
+The three additional months of FoodShare eligibility will be determined systematically if the following conditions are met.

 7 CFR 273.2(f)(1)(xiv)(B)